pitt-software-practices/plepy/README.md

 ```python
 pl_inst = PLEpy(model, ['par1', 'par2', ..., 'parN'], indices=None, **kwds)
 ```
 where `model` is your Pyomo model and `'par1'` throught `'parN'` are the names of the parameters to be profiled. `indices` is an optional argument that provides key-value pairs of index values for any indexed parameters.
 For example usage, see `/examples/fiveshell/shell_example.py`.
 Other options can be passed in using keywords.
-For all options, see [full API](/#).
+Eventually, there will be an API.

 ### 4. Get confidence limits (if any)
 ```python